klebgenomics/Kaptive/README.md

 In cases where your input assembly closely matches a known locus, Kaptive should make that obvious.
 When your assembly has a novel type, that too should be clear.
 However, Kaptive cannot reliably extract or annotate locus sequences for totally novel types – if it indicates a novel locus is present then extracting and annotating the sequence is up to you!
 Very poor assemblies can confound the results, so be sure to closely examine any case where the locus sequence in your assembly is broken into multiple pieces.
 If you think you have found a novel locus that should be added to one of the databases distributed with Kaptive please [contact us](mailto:kaptive.typing@gmail.com).

-Read more about Kaptive, Kaptive Web and the locus databases in [our papers](#citation).
+For citation info and details about Kaptive, Kaptive Web and the locus databases, see [our papers](#citation) below.

 ## Table of Contents